What to see in Iceland? How about a Glacier!?

-Driving South Iceland: From Lambafell to the Falljökull glacier in Skaftafell National Park
+Driving South Iceland From Lambafell to the Falljökull Glacier in Skaftafell National Park

 After a very confusing discussion about why the owners were so intent on us not being able to start eating breakfast 10 minutes early (the food was out, and we had to hit the road or we would be late), we grabbed some food to go and hit the road.

-To say that driving South Iceland left me in awe is the definition of an understatement.
+To say that driving through South Iceland left me in awe is the definition of an understatement.
 At this point, we had seen so much beauty in our first 3 days in Iceland that I didn’t think it could get any better – but it did.
-In our 2 hours of driving South Iceland to Skaftafell National Park, we passed through many different landscapes, each one wowing us more than the last.
+In our 2 hours of driving South Iceland to Skaftafell National Park, we passed through so many different landscapes, each one wowing us more than the last.